OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-09.md

 ## Proverbs 9:10

-The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding.
+Reverence for the Lord is the foundation of wisdom, and understanding comes from knowing the Holy One.

 ## Proverbs 9:11